ryan-mcclue/musings/projects/wc-experiment.md

 we can help the CPU however, noting that say a summation can be broken up into multiple dependency chains `add a, input[i]; add b, input[i + 1]` so, a CPU will have a max.
-IPC value
+IPC value generally, if can reduce dependency chain, always applicable

+JIT varied term.
+JIT debugging, is debugger automatically opening when program crashes JIT compilation first compiles to something like bytecode. then at runtime, converts to machine language this is powerful as can generate varied codepaths for same function based on run time, e.g. if paramater small inline, if large do something else, if called a certain way do this etc. languages that use JIT like Javascript are not very slow because of JIT, rather language design decisions that mean it can't be optimised like C (like garbage collection)
+Rust has a strong-compile language model like C
+Java JVM incorporates JIT in bytecode interpretation

+Not as simple to say if 4 add units then unroll 4 times.
+To determine loop unrolling factor must analyse port usage ports perform multiple operations, e.g. add or cmp. but can only do 1 at a time so, there might be port contention

+Given a codebase, not really a constructive question to ask why written in a language What's done is done.
+Just be performance-aware.
+Perhaps was better in another language, but that decision is made.
+If I know how fast something can run, strive to make it as fast as I can

+Make decisions you know it will make a difference on say, Skylake chip Know performance characteristics of microarchtictures and how they apply to say the pipeline execution

 ----------------------------------------------------------------------------------------------------